pwenig/album-api/README.md

-  * Title: Genre Ranking - Lists genres and the number of each albums in each genre.
+  * Title: Genre Ranking - Lists genres and the number of albums in each genre.

     URL: /albums/genre_ranking